55 years after riots, Watts section of LA still bears scars | WTOP

 But at 20, and with a young daughter, he got a second chance.
 Through a program founded by U.S. Rep. Maxine Waters of California he eventually got a job at the Los Angeles Housing Authority, where he’s now a grounds supervisor.

 He’s also vice president of the Watts Gang Task Force, which meets weekly with police.
-If there are reports of an abusive officer they tell the captain.
+If there are reports of an abusive officer — someone roughing people up or prone to stopping cars without cause — they tell the captain.
+The officer may get transferred, though Joubert is concerned that just moves the problem to another neighborhood.

 He wants to see more done to prosecute police for brutality and fatal shootings.
 Only two officers in Los Angeles County have been prosecuted for on-duty killings in the past 20 years, a period in which close to 900 people, mostly Black and Latino, have been killed by law enforcement.

-Residents of Watts still live with collateral damage from 1965, said the Rev. Marcus Murchinson, who preaches at the Tree of Life Missionary Baptist Church and also runs a charter high school, drug rehab clinics and offers health care.
+Residents of Watts are still living with collateral damage from 1965, said the Rev. Marcus Murchinson, who preaches at the Tree of Life Missionary Baptist Church and also runs a charter high school, drug rehab clinics and offers health care.

 The area has long been termed a “food desert” because of a lack of fresh fruits and vegetables and a plethora of fast food restaurants and convenience and liquor stores stocked with booze, junk food and cigarettes.
 It took 20 years for a supermarket to be built after the uprising.

-“It was almost an act of punishment when they burned down the grocery store,” Murchinson said.
+“It was almost an act of punishment when they burned down the grocery store,” Murchinson said of the time it took to get a new one.

-Murchinson, 36, who didn’t grow up in Watts, said the community survived the 1965 uprising and another in 1992 following the acquittal of the officers who beat Rodney King.
+Murchinson, 36, who didn’t grow up in Watts, said the community has survived uprisings in 1965 and 1992 following the acquittal of the officers who beat Rodney King.
 But surviving is not enough.

 Lavarn Young, 81, who moved to Watts from Texas in 1946, said she’s seen a lot of good change since the uprising.